sg-crest A Singapore Government Agency Website

 2. Examine your interests and aspirations

-Once you realise that you feel trapped in your job, take the time to assess your interests, strengths, and aspirations to gain a better understanding if they are aligned with your work.
+Once you realise that you feel trapped in your job, take the time to assess your interests, strengths, and aspirations to gain a better understanding of how they are aligned with your work.

 If you are unsure about what those could be, Patrick suggests conducting an appreciative inquiry.
 This method is based on an organisational management concept where one identifies their high points to build on, instead of searching for answers to address their weaknesses.